 Solgar received full marks for purity and label accuracy from third party testing, plus it's non-GMO and vegan friendly.

-- This product received the highest purity rating from independent testing company Labdoor.
+- People who appreciate the highest purity rating from independent testing company Labdoor.

 In addition to a big hit of biotin, Hairfluence contains some other compounds that might help with hair growth, like keratin and collagen.

-- This product has been third party tested for purity and potency.
+- People who want their supplements properly tested for purity and potency.